Please visit our WNPRC outreach page.

 UW–Madison student admissions and the Primate Center

 The Wisconsin Primate Research Center is not a degree-granting department at UW-Madison.
 Rather, we collaborate with other departments to provide undergraduate research experiences and graduate student training.
 We are one of 19 research centers that are part of the Office of Research and Graduate Education.
 We are funded by a base operating grant from the National Institutes of Health.
 (See About Us.)

 Once you have determined your preferred field, you must apply for entrance to the UW-Madison as an undergraduate or graduate student.

 The research program at the WNPRC has opportunities for UW graduate students in several areas, especially reproductive and developmental biology, immunogenetics and vaccine development, aging, neurobiology, stem cells and regenerative medicine, and biogerontology.
 Students may conduct research at the Primate Center by enrolling in an appropriate academic department at the UW-Madison and choosing a faculty advisor with Primate Center affiliation.
-Current faculty have appointments in the School of Medicine and Public Health, College of Letters and Science, School of Veterinary Medicine, and College of Agriculture and Life Sciences, aswell as in such interdisciplinary programs as the Endocrinology-Reproductive Physiology Program, Interdepartmental Graduate Program in Nutritional Sciences, Biology of Aging and Age-Related Diseases Training Program, Stem Cell & Regenerative Medicine Center and Neuroscience Training Program.
+Current faculty have appointments in the School of Medicine and Public Health, College of Letters and Science, School of Veterinary Medicine, and College of Agriculture and Life Sciences, as well as in such interdisciplinary programs as the Endocrinology-Reproductive Physiology Program, Interdepartmental Graduate Program in Nutritional Sciences, Biology of Aging and Age-Related Diseases Training Program, Stem Cell & Regenerative Medicine Center and Neuroscience Training Program.